 Further experience includes defending a global software company against a claim by a financial institution, in an UNCITRAL arbitration administered by HKIAC, and acting for a prominent Filipino company in its multi-million dollar claims against a South Korean manufacturer arising out of a failed joint venture, in an arbitration under ICC Rules with a Hong Kong seat.

 We have continued to expand our expertise in India in recent years, coinciding with a number of interesting developments in the legal market such as the opening of the Mumbai Centre of International Arbitration (‘MCIA’).

 Our members and international door tenants (which include Senior Advocates in India) have excellent knowledge of a diverse range of sectors including financial services, construction, energy and infrastructure, environment and real estate, together with a sophisticated and detailed understanding of Indian courts.
 We have appeared in many important and high-profile disputes including within the regional High Courts, the Supreme Court of India, the specialised financial and technology courts and those heard by way of international arbitration.

 Examples of our experience includes defending two Indian banks in an SIAC arbitration against claims under guarantees issued by the banks in connection with shipbuilding contracts and acting for BG (now part of Shell) and Reliance in UNCITRAL arbitration proceedings exceeding $5 billion against the Union of India, in disputes arising out of two production sharing contracts.

-Some of our members also hold formal positions relating to India including Chair of the Commercial Bar Association’s India Committee.
+Some of our members also hold, or have held in the past, formal positions relating to India including Chair of the Commercial Bar Association’s India Committee.

 A number of members and international door tenants are experienced in Chinese disputes, having acted in international arbitration proceedings centred both in Hong Kong, London, or elsewhere.
 In addition, a number of our members are fluent in mandarin.